How to Prepare Your Garden Before Vacation

 4. Place large stones or planks of wood between the rows of vegetables.
 The idea is to ensure the soil beneath remains damp for as long as possible.
 Don’t use plastic, as you want any rain that does fall to soak in.

-5. If you have them, place those soak hoses and drip irritation on a timer.
-This is a wonderful, water thrifty ways to water your garden.
-Preferably you would have laid them down before planting but with care they can be threaded through the beds between the plants to deliver water to the root zone where it is needed.
+5. If you have them, place those soak hoses and drip irrigation on a timer.
+This is a wonderful, water-thrifty way to water your garden.
+Preferably, you would have laid them down before planting, but with care, they can be threaded through the beds between the plants to deliver water to the root zone where it is needed.

 begonias-1603524_1920_full_width.jpg